zmjt-cn/C-S-Stress-Field/GSFE_script(python)/Readme.txt

     The 'POSCAR0' file generated is a backup of the original 'POSCAR' file submitted.
 If you want to redo the calculation, there is no need to change any parameters or input files, the program will automatically overwrite.
 'POSorder' is the file obtained after transforming the coordinates of the original 'POSCAR' file (if the parameter for 'ifanimation' is set to '1').
     The 'POSCAR_0', 'POSCAR_1', etc. files are generated when calculating the GSFE-surface.
 If calculating the GSFE for a specific crystal direction, only the 'POSCAR_0' file will be generated.
     The data files generated, such as '0gsf.dat', '1gsf.dat', etc., contain the calculated results of the program in units of GPa.
-    The 'cs.dat' file is the final data file, actually a collection of all data such as '0cs.dat', '1cs.dat', etc.
+    The 'gsf.dat' file is the final data file, actually a collection of all data such as '0gsf.dat', '1gsf.dat', etc.

 >>Introduction to the parameters of the 'input.dat' file:
     << cellname			sigma_0	iforder	ifanimation >>